swifdog/go-swifdog/README.md

 # go-swifdog

-This library provides a Golang API client for the Swifdog API.
+This library provides an API client for the Swifdog API.
 It is mainly maintained by the core team.

 ## Examples